telerik/fiddler-docs/knowledge-base/Filters.md

 >When the text box is yellow, your changes have not yet been applied.
 Click anywhere outside the box to save your changes to the list.

-When configured to hide traffic to certain hosts, Fiddler will still proxy traffic to those hosts, but that traffic will be hidden from the Fiddler Session List.
+When configured to hide traffic to certain hosts, Fiddler Classic will still proxy traffic to those hosts, but that traffic will be hidden from the Fiddler Classic Session List.
 List multiple hosts using a semi-colon.

 ![Filter to Hosts][1]